-Housing choice, especially for buyers, can be viewed as s a compromise between shelter and investment.
+Housing choice, especially for buyers, can be viewed as a compromise between shelter and investment.
 A house is the average American family's single biggest lifetime investment.
-Location decisions also play a role in housing choice and entail a distance compromise between work, home and lifestyle.
-The average commuting time across the nation is approximately 24.3 minutes according to 2005 Census estimates.
-The average travel time to work in Florida is 24.8 minutes, and Seminole County workers travel an average 25.6 minutes according to Census estimates.
+Location also plays a role in housing choice and entails a distance compromise between work, home and lifestyle.
+The average commuting time across the nation is approximately 27.6 minutes according to 2019 Census estimates.
+The average travel time to work in Florida is 28.4 minutes, and Seminole County workers travel an average 27.9 minutes according to Census estimates and the 2019 Commuting Trends in Florida published in December 2020.